aidris823/Terminal-Foo/README.md

  * the parent waits for the child to finish properly
  * no more infinite loop!
  * can read multiple arguments, great
- * no more infinite whitespace the command prompt prints

 ### 12-6-18 Meredith
  * tried implementing fgets but didn't work